researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

        type: "won:Supply" | "won:Demand" | "won:Offer", //type of the need
        unread: true|false, //whether or not this need has new information that has not been read yet
        uri: string, //unique identifier of this need

-       is : {...},
+       humanReadable: string, //a human Readable String that parses the content from is or seeks and searchString and makes a title out of it based on a certain logic is : {...},
        seeks: {...}
    },